3Hren/blackhole/doc/tutorial.md

     >();
 ```

 This is a registration code of `files`-sink.
 It may look frustrating and smells like dark template magic.
-This is an architectural solution that is discussed in "Architecture" part of documentation.
+We are discussing on how to register frontends in the ["Registration rules"](registration-rules.md) part of the documentation.

 Required logger's object can be properly created only after registering frontend with corresponding configuration.
 Without registration an exception will be thrown.

 Formatter configuration has no any surprises, just an `%(issue)s` attribute that is not supported with our `BH_LOG` macro from the starting point of view.
 We will discuss it a bit later.

-Configuration of `files`-sink with rotation support looks more interesting than in the first example:
+Configuration of `files`-sink with rotation support looks more interesting than the same for the `stream`-sink in the first example:

 ```
 sink_config_t sink("files");